MSR Codes with Linear Field Size and Smallest Sub-packetization for Any Number of Helper Nodes: Introduction

-We divide $n$ parity check matrices $H_0, H_1,\dots,H_{n-1}$ into $n/s$ groups of size $s$ and $n/(s+1)$ groups of size $s+1$ in the first and the second construction, respectively.
-By carefully designing the inner structures of each $H_i$, we are able to make the matrices involved in global constraints~\eqref{eq:detMDS} block upper triangular, and reduce $\binom{n}{r}$ global constraints to $O_s(n)$ \emph{local (in-group) constraints} of non-vanishing determinants.
-This allows us to prove that a linear field size suffices for our construction.
+We divide $n$ parity check submatrices $H_0, H_1,\dots,H_{n-1}$ into $n/s$ groups of size $s$ and $n/(s+1)$ groups of size $s+1$ in the first and the second construction, respectively.
+By carefully designing the inner structures of each $H_i$, we are able to make the matrices $[H_{i_1} \smat H_{i_2} \smat \cdots \smat H_{i_r}]$ in global constraints~\eqref{eq:detMDS} block upper triangular, and reduce $\binom{n}{r}$ global constraints to $O_s(n)$ \emph{local (in-group) constraints} of non-vanishing determinants.
+This allows us to prove that a linear field size suffices for the MDS property of our construction.

+On the other hand, thanks to the recursive structure of $H_i$, the repair scheme for any single node failure follows directly from the MDS property.
+To elaborate, suppose that some node $C_i$ is failed, then we can do the repair as follows: Firstly, we split the failed node $C_i\in\Fq^{\ell}$ into $s$ new nodes, denoted as $\bar C_i^{\left\langle z\right\rangle }\in\Fq^{\ell/s}, 0\le z \le s-1$.
+For each surviving node $C_j$ where $j\neq i$, we download a fraction of $1/s$ symbols from $C_j$ to construct a new node $\bar C_j\in\Fq^{\ell/s}$.
+Due to the recursive structure of $H_i$, the method we used to prove the MDS property of $\cC$ can be generalized to show that